-- Add sugar, Worcestershire, salt, pepper, and pour in your entire bottle of beer.
+- Add sugar, Worcestershire, salt, pepper, and pour in the entire bottle of beer.

-- Cook over medium heat until the onions caramelize and most of the liquid has been absorbed.
+- Cook over medium heat until the onions lightly begin to caramelize and most of the liquid has been absorbed, about 20 minutes.

 - Scoop onions into a bowl and cover with aluminum foil to keep warm.

-- Add sliced bratwurst to your pan, sauté on medium until the skin has slightly crisped in spots.
+- Add the sliced bratwurst to your pan and saute on medium-high until the skin has browned in spots.

-- Bring the heat down to simmer and add cheese mixture slowly.
-Stir constantly with a wooden spoon to melt the cheese evenly.
+- Bring the heat down to simmer and add cheese mixture, a handful at a time, stirting constantly with a wooden spoon to melt the cheese evenly.